-- □ There is a clearly documented investment process from sourcing to exiting and adherence to this process is policed over time. - □ Investment decision-making is efficient and effective, making the right trade-off between independent input and cross-checks and being close to the data and analysis. - We have a strong bias toward deep fundamental bottom-up research processed by brilliant minds and enhanced by sheer hard work.
-The bottom-up analysis must start with deep insights into industries and sectors (in the case of public and private equities and credit) and look for unique sources of the most relevant information (e.g., customers, competitors, ex-employees, etc.). - □ The investment team is paranoid about "what could go wrong" and constantly stress test their portfolios against hypothetical events.
+- There is a clearly documented investment process from sourcing to exiting and adherence to this process is policed over time. - Investment decision-making is efficient and effective, making the right trade-off between independent input and cross-checks, and being close to the data and analysis. - We have a strong bias toward deep fundamental bottom-up research processed by brilliant minds and enhanced by sheer hard work.
+The bottom-up analysis must start with deep insights into industries and sectors (in the case of public and private equities and credit) and look for unique sources of the most relevant information (e.g., customers, competitors, exemployees, etc.). - The investment team is paranoid about "what could go wrong" and constantly stress test their portfolios against hypothetical events.

-5. Terms & LP Relations
+5. LP Relations

-- □ Fees and other terms are aligned with investor aims.
-As such, we do not pay performance fees on market or beta returns. - □ Performance reports offer excellent transparency sufficient for us to appreciate attribution changes over time. - □ The time horizon on investor capital must match or exceed the time horizon for the underlying investments.
-Long-term capital can exist through fund terms or by the type of investor base accumulated. - □ The manager must be disciplined in containing asset growth.
-At the outset the manager must have clear intent to contain asset growth and prioritize preservation of excess returns over asset accumulation.
+- The manager is open to a true partnership with their investors, differentiating and favoring relationships with LPs on the basis of the value they can bring, as discussed above. - The time horizon on investor capital must match or exceed the time horizon for the underlying investments.
+Long-term capital can exist through fund terms or by the type of investor base accumulated. - The manager must be disciplined in containing asset growth.
+At the outset, the manager must have clear intent to contain asset growth and prioritise preservation of excess returns over asset accumulation. - The manager provides excellent transparency into what is owned in exchange for complete confidentiality.